HUYBERIC/HackathonOrange/README.md

 ---

 ### ✏️ **Description**
-This project was our very first **Use Case**, created as a team of four (Anthony, Thibault, Antoine, and myself) during a hackathon organized by Orange.
+This project was our very first **Use Case**, created as a team of four (Anthony, Thibaut, Antoine, and myself) during a hackathon organized by Orange.

 Our mission was to use one or more of Orange's APIs to address either a societal or environmental need.
 We decided to develop a **speedtest-like application** exclusively for mobile networks.
 This app measures the quality of:
 - SMS sending.